mikuso/ocpp-rpc/README.md

 - `options` {Object}
   - `wsOptions` {Object} - Additional [WebSocket options](https://github.com/websockets/ws/blob/master/doc/ws.md#new-websocketaddress-protocols-options).
   - `callTimeoutMs` {Number} - Milliseconds to wait before unanswered outbound calls are rejected automatically.
-Defaults to `Infinity`.
+Defaults to `60000`.
   - `pingIntervalMs` {Number} - Milliseconds between WebSocket pings.
 Defaults to `30000`.
   - `url` {String} - The WebSocket URL to connect to.
   - `protocols` {Array<String>} - Array of subprotocols supported by this client.
 Defaults to `[]`.
   - `respondWithDetailedErrors` {Boolean} - Specifies whether to send detailed errors (including stack trace) to remote party upon an error being thrown by a handler.
 Defaults to `false`.
   - `callConcurrency` {Number} - The number of concurrent in-flight outbound calls permitted at any one time.
 Additional calls are queued.
 There is no limit on inbound calls.
 Defaults to `1`.
   - `reconnect` {Boolean} - If `true`, the client will attempt to reconnect after losing connection to the RPCServer.
 Only works after making one initial successful connection.
-Defaults to `false`.
+Defaults to `true`.
   - `maxReconnects` {Number} - If `reconnect` is `true`, specifies the number of times to try reconnecting before failing an emitting a `close` event.
 Defaults to `Infinity`
   - `backoff` {Object} - If `reconnect` is `true`, specifies the options for an [ExponentialStrategy](https://github.com/MathieuTurcotte/node-backoff#class-exponentialstrategy) backoff strategy, used for reconnects.